 If engagement rates increase 400% from two to three channels, imagine what the difference between two to four or five channels could be!

-Your goal isn’t to assault your prospect from all angles.
+Your goal isn’t to assault your prospect from all angles during the sales cadence.
 Instead, you’re trying to find the channel where your prospect will engage.
-That’s why we recommend an omnichannel approach when connecting with prospects.
+That’s why we recommend an omnichannel prospecting approach.

 Plus, you have a chance to convey the desired tone and personality, which helps you connect with your listener in a more personalized manner than a typed message.

-How Do I Record and Send a Voice Message on LinkedIn?
+How to Send a Voice Message on LinkedIn?

-Sending voice messages on LinkedIn® is quite easy.
+Sending a voice message on LinkedIn is quite easy.
 Here is a step-by-step guide:

 - Tap the new message icon to start a new message.